Taking Vitamin B12 as a Vegan

 Methylcobalamin

-A natural form of vitamin B12 that our body can absorb well and quickly.
-Methylcobalamin is essential for DNA methylation, a process that takes place at the cellular level. -
+A natural form of vitamin B12 that our bodies can absorb easily and quickly.
+Methylcobalamin is essential for DNA methylation, a process that occurs at the cellular level. -

 Adenosylcobalamin

-A natural form of vitamin B12 that our body can efficiently absorb.
-Contributes to the formation of ATP, or: energy.
+A naturally occurring form of vitamin B12 that our bodies can absorb efficiently.
+It contributes to the formation of ATP, or energy.

 What does B12 do for your body?

 Vitamin B12 contributes to the proper functioning of various bodily processes.
-For example, it is essential for the proper functioning of your immune system, nervous and intestinal system and the production of red blood cells.
-Because B12 influences various processes, the symptoms of a B12 deficiency are not always the same.
-For example, some people only get tired, while others also get memory loss or tinnitus due to a too low B12 level.
-With our B12 supplements you can ensure that the B12 level in your body remains good.
+For example, it is essential for the proper functioning of your immune system, nervous system, and intestinal system, as well as the production of red blood cells.
+Because B12 influences so many processes, the symptoms of a B12 deficiency vary.
+For example, some people simply experience fatigue, while others also experience memory loss or tinnitus due to low B12 levels.
+Our B12 supplements can help maintain healthy B12 levels in your body.

 Vegan?
 Watch your B12!

-A vegan lifestyle in which you eat enough fresh vegetables, fruits, seeds and nuts contributes to a healthy mind and a healthy body.
-However, there is a big chance that as a vegan you get too little B12.
+A vegan lifestyle that includes plenty of fresh vegetables, fruits, seeds, and nuts contributes to a healthy mind and body.
+However, as a vegan, there's a good chance you're not getting enough B12.

 What is cyanocobalamin?

-The official name for vitamin B12 is cyanocobalamin and this name refers to the mineral cobalt.
-Some B12 supplements only contain cyanocobalamin, but this form of B12 must be converted by your body to the biologically active forms methylcobalamin and adenosylcobalamin.
+The official name for vitamin B12 is cyanocobalamin, which refers to the mineral cobalt.
+Some B12 supplements contain only cyanocobalamin, but your body must convert this form of B12 into the biologically active forms methylcobalamin and adenosylcobalamin.

 Intrinsic factor

-For some people it is difficult to convert cyanocobalamin to the active forms of B12: methylcobalamin and adenosylcobalamin.
-There is then a deficiency of Intrinsic Factor.
-This is a substance that is in your stomach acid and that your body needs for this process.
-Elderly people and people with reduced quality stomach acid often have too little Intrinsic Factor.
+Some people have difficulty converting cyanocobalamin into the active forms of B12: methylcobalamin and adenosylcobalamin.
+This results in a deficiency of Intrinsic Factor.
+This is a substance found in stomach acid that your body needs for this process.
+Elderly people and those with reduced stomach acid often have insufficient Intrinsic Factor.

-Methylcobalamin…Adenosylcobalamin, are you feeling a little dizzy?
-Do you have a question about our vitamin B12 supplements or do you want to know if taking vitamin B12 is something for you?
+Methylcobalamin...Adenosylcobalamin, feeling a bit dizzy?
+Do you have a question about our vitamin B12 supplements or want to know if taking vitamin B12 is right for you?
 Contact one of our specialists.
-We are happy to share our knowledge with you!
+We're happy to share our knowledge with you!